awsdocs/aws-cli-user-guide/doc_source/cli-services-dynamodb.md

 For more information about using the AWS CLI with DynamoDB, see [DynamoDB](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/index.html) in the *AWS CLI Command Reference*\.

 In addition to DynamoDB, you can use the AWS CLI with DynamoDB Local\.
 DynamoDB Local is a small client\-side database and server that mimics the DynamoDB service\.
-DynamoDB Local enables you to write applications that use the DynamoDB API, without actually manipulating any tables or data in the DynamoDB web service\.
+DynamoDB Local enables you to write applications that use the DynamoDB API, without manipulating any tables or data in the DynamoDB web service\.
 Instead, all of the API actions are rerouted to a local database\.
 This lets you save on provisioned throughput, data storage, and data transfer fees\.

 For more information about DynamoDB Local and how to use it with the AWS CLI, see the following sections of the [Amazon DynamoDB Developer Guide](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/):
 + [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Tools.DynamoDBLocal.html)